indigotech/taq-github-bot/src/data/github/tracks/track-2/steps/step-3.md

-# Task 3 - Create a Pull Request
+# Step 3 - Create a Pull Request

 - [ ] Open a Pull Request with your modifications